David-Lor/GTAV-SimpleGangWar/README.md

 - Add winning conditions
 - Smooth transition from battle end to cleanup (extra step?)
 - Add menu/more hotkeys to improve UX?
-- Respawn on ally spawnpoint after player dies
+- Respawn player on ally spawnpoint after dying
 - Organize data, settings, variables - for each teams on the script structurally (struct?)

 ## Changelog

+- 2.1.1
+	- Add CombatRange setting
+	- Add ProcessOtherRelationshipGroups setting
+	- Add IdleInterval & BattleInterval settings to .ini file (they were defined on the script but not documented on the .ini file)
+	- Add docstrings to the script functions
 - 2.0.1
 	- Pause/resume ped spawning in both teams
 	- Fix usage of default hotkeys when not specified in .ini file